To enter the SMTP settings, please navigate to the Setup Wizard on port 81:

 SSL vs. TLS: SSL and its successor, TLS, are protocols that encrypt internet traffic to make it secure for communication.
 Without encryption, anyone could read the confidential information being transmitted.
 With SSL and TLS, if an email is intercepted at any point, it’s rendered useless because its contents are encrypted.
 It’s common for these two technologies to be referred to as just SSL or SSL/TLS.

 SSL/TLS work by initiating a series of handshakes with an email server when it receives an email.
 A handshake is an agreement between an email client — such as Gmail or Outlook — and a server to agree on the details of their connection.
-Handshakes require a number of detailed steps, from determining what version of SSL/TLS will be used and how the communication will be encrypted to establishing that a secure connection is in place before transferring the data.
+Handshakes require several detailed steps, from determining what version of SSL/TLS will be used and how the communication will be encrypted to establishing that a secure connection is in place before transferring the data.

 After the handshake is completed, the email server returns a TLS digital certificate and public encryption key to the email client.
 The email client then verifies the certificate and creates a shared secret key (SSK), which is returned to the server.
 The server decrypts the SSK, which allows the transmission of emails.